eaudeweb/zc.buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

         ]
     # Add the site_dirs before `addsitedir` in case it has setuptools.
     sys.path.extend(site_dirs)
+    # Process all buildout-controlled eggs before site-packages by importing
+    # pkg_resources.
+This is only important for namespace packages, so it may
+    # not have been added, so ignore import errors.
+    try:
+        import pkg_resources
+    except ImportError:
+        pass
     # Process .pth files.
     for p in site_dirs:
         site.addsitedir(p)